AVerMedia-Technologies-Inc/CreatorCentralSDK/Terminology.md

 ## Package

-Your Package is defined in Category property in [PackageConfig.json](PackageConfiguration.md) file.
+Your Package is defined in [PackageConfig.json](PackageConfiguration.md) file.
 All widgets with the same package will be listed together in Widget List.